 Rosemary (Rosmarinus officinalis)

-Because it’s impossible for me not to think of and list all of the uses and recipes fostering fresh herbs in your backyard could yield, I have to offer up one of the simplest recipes I know.
-They say that details are everything, so wake up your corn on the cob or your next grilled steak with a compound butter, made from snippets of the herbs you plant.
-It’s a small detail that elevates a basic cookout to another level.
+Wake up your corn on the cob or your next grilled steak with a compound butter, made from snippets of the herbs you plant.
+It's a small detail that elevates a basic cookout to another level.
 I often zest a lemon from my lemon tree and juice it to use in my compounds.
 Select and mix in any fresh herb or combination you like.
 Roasted garlic cloves work amazing in compounds, too.
 Just roast half to three quarters and remove from the oven.
 Allow to cool completely before attempting to mix in, so the cloves do not loose their shape.